polyipseity/information/special/résumé.md

 Two recommended formats:

-1. I–you ::: what I want from you; what I can do for you; requirements, if any
+1. I–you ::@:: what I want from you; what I can do for you; requirements, if any
-2. A.S.K. ::: attitude; skills; knowledge; requirements, if any
+2. A.S.K. ::@:: attitude; skills; knowledge; requirements, if any

 ### experience

-- industry experience ::: if no salary
+- industry experience ::@:: if no salary
-- work experience ::: all, 0 to 3 sub-points according to importance
+- work experience ::@:: all, 0 to 3 sub-points according to importance
-  - work experience sub-points ::: statistics (numbers); IROAR: impact, results, outcomes, achievements, responsibilities
+  - work experience sub-points ::@:: statistics (numbers); IROAR: impact, results, outcomes, achievements, responsibilities

 ### skills

-The most important skills in general are {{adaptivity, fast learning, and resilience}}.
+The most important skills in general are {@{adaptivity, fast learning, and resilience}@}.

 ## referees

-Ensure you {{have contact information of at least 3 referees}}.
-A good example would be {{a professor, a previous supervisor, and a project lead of your volunteer team}}. {{No need to}} put them on the résumé.
+Ensure you {@{have contact information of at least 3 referees}@}.
+A good example would be {@{a professor, a previous supervisor, and a project lead of your volunteer team}@}. {@{No need to}@} put them on the résumé.